certik/hermes2d/doc/src/tutorial.rst

 Usually, however, it is necessary to postprocess the solution in order to obtain more informative visualization.
 In elasticity problems, one is often interested in material stress, which is obtained by a formula combining the derivatives of the two displacements.
-Hermes2D implements postprocessing through \emph{filters}.
+Hermes implements postprocessing through \emph{filters}.
 A filter is a special class which takes up to three \verb"Solution"s, performs some computation and in the end acts as another \verb"Solution", which can be visualized, or even fed into another filter.
 Here, we can use the predefined filter \verb"VonMisesFilter", which calculates the